TritonDataCenter/rfd/rfd/0053/README.md

 cache device should be allocated.
 * Support for the `raidz3` layout profile will be added.

-## User Interfaces
+## Command Line and Compute Node Setup Changes

 This choice should be presented as part of setting up a compute node.
 Setting this information should always be considered *optional*.
 In other words, existing installations shouldn't have to change anything in their processes and scripts.

-### SAPI Properties

-New SAPI properties be introduced that are used to describe the default pool layout, number of spares, and cache control.
-Tools need to treat the absence of these properties as equivalent to today's default behavior.

-The name of the SAPI properties are beyond the scope of this document;
-however, users themselves should never directly interact with SAPI and instead this should be covered by other means of manipulating the properties as described below.

-### Changes to Compute Node Setup

-When setting up a compute node, either via AdminUI or via sdc-server, new optional arguments to control the layout will be provided.
-If no layout is provided, it should consult SAPI using the new property described above.
+When setting up a compute node via sdc-server, new optional arguments to control the layout will be provided.
+If no layout is provided then the behavior will be unchanged and `disklayout` will be responsible for selecting the layout using its built-in heuristics.

 For `sdc-server` the following new command line options will be added: